microsoft/NubesGen/docs/runtimes/docker.md

    ```bash
    git clone https://github.com/<your-github-account>/golang-sample-app.git
    ```
-3. In the cloned project (`cd golang-sample-app`), set up [GitOps with NubesGen by following this tutorial](../gitops-quick-start.md) (you've already done steps 1 & 2 above).
+3. In the cloned project (`cd golang-sample-app`), set up [GitOps with NubesGen by following this tutorial](../gitops-quick-start.md) (you've already done step 1 above).
 4. Use [the command-line with NubesGen](../command-line.md) to generate a NubesGen configuration.
 Modify the name of the file (`<your-unique-name>.tgz`) to have a unique name you can use in your Azure subscription.
    ```bash
    curl "https://nubesgen.azurewebsites.net/<your-unique-name>.tgz?application=app_service.standard&gitops=true" | tar -xzvf -